Platacoder/task-manager/README.md

 # TaskTracker

 Simple app to track and manage task.
-Used to be under stand NgRx.
+Used to better understand NgRx.

+### Design

+We will create a simple multi lane task system.
+Where the user is able to create a task, update task details, and move task to the three different lanes: TODO, In Progress, and Done.

 ## Development server